oscareriksson/bachelors-thesis-notebook/README.md

-# bachelors-thesis-notebook
+# Anomaly Detection in Nanostructures using Machine Learning
-A summary of my Bachelor's thesis.
+A summary of my Bachelor's thesis project in a notebook format.